-267 VOICE CLASS.
+- 267 VOICE CLASS.
 Voice Class is open to all students.
-It is highly recommended for Concert Choir and Campus Chorale members.
+It is highly recommended for Campus Chorale members.
 Emphasis is placed on proper singing technique.
 Students learn to read music.
-The song literature explores many styles, including spirituals, folk songs, art songs, Broadway songs, and a Christmas selection.
+The song literature explores many styles, including spirituals, folk songs, art songs, and Broadway songs.
 Emphasis is placed on gaining confidence and self-acceptance of each individual voice.
-A public recital concludes the course in January.
+A public recital concludes the course.
 One semester for grades 9-12.
-0.5 credit

-271 MUSIC THEORY I. Music Theory 1 opens understanding of music to students who currently play an instrument or sing.
+- 271 MUSIC THEORY I. Music Theory 1 opens understanding of music to students who currently play an instrument or sing.
 Students examine how to get the most from music and all the ways it can be synthesized (listening, performing, composing) and how changes progressed in music history.

 One semester for grades 9-12.

 0.5 credit

-285 PIANO LAB.
+- 285 PIANO LAB.
 Piano lab is an introductory piano course but students at all levels will be accepted.
 Advanced students may work independently.
 A strong desire to learn to play songs on a piano is required.
 Emphasis will be placed on learning to read music, but students will also be encouraged to play by ear.
 One semester for grades 9-12.

 0.5 credit

-275 CONCERT CHOIR.
-Concert Choir is a non-auditioned choir.
-In addition to singing good choral literature and preparing for performances, emphasis is placed on proper habits for singers, sight-reading music skills, and 276 getting a good choral blend.
-Students enrolled in the fall concert choir will be expected to participate in the Christmas program.
-Students enrolled in the spring Concert Choir will be expected to participate in the spring concert in May.
-A yearlong commitment is encouraged.
-For grades 9-12.
-0.5 credit/semester

-272 GUITAR I. For the beginning guitar student.
+- GUITAR I. This course is for the beginning guitar student.
 Each student is asked to purchase a text and have his/her own acoustic guitar.
-It is advisable to have some background in music before taking this course; however, previous experience is not required.
+Some background in music is advisable before taking this course; however, previous experience is not required.

 One semester for grades 10-12.

-279 CAMPUS CHORALE.
-Admission is by audition.
-Members are chosen on the basis of musical and 280 vocal ability, personal discipline, and spiritual maturity.
-Campus Chorale is the main performing choir of LMH and gives programs in local churches, participates in the MSEC Choir Festival, and an adjudicated choir festival.
-Members are required to participate in all scheduled performances unless specifically excused by the director.
-Choir members are expected to pay for their own choir outfits, as well as any other fees.
-Regular attendance at rehearsals is essential.

-String Orchestra, Concert Band and Jazz Band

-The instrumental ensembles of the school are made up of the String Orchestra, Concert Band and Jazz Band.
+0.5 credit

+MUSIC ENSEMBLES

 Students are expected to stay with the ensemble they have chosen for the entire school year.
+Attendance at all rehearsals and scheduled concerts is expected.
+Students will be asked to cover costs related to festivals.

-Students are encouraged to take private lessons on their instruments outside of school.
+Instrumental students are encouraged to take private lessons on their instruments outside of school.
 The school owns a few instruments that may be rented at a reasonable rate.
-Attendance at all rehearsals and scheduled concerts is expected.
-Students will be asked to cover costs related to the MSEC Band and Orchestra Festival.

-265 STRING ORCHESTRA.
+- 279 CAMPUS CHORALE.
+Campus Chorale is the choir of LMH, gives programs in local churches, and participates in the MSEC Choir Festival.
+Choir members are expected to pay for their own choir outfits.
+Regular attendance at rehearsals is essential.
+Yearlong course for grades 9-12.
+1.0 credit - 265 STRING ORCHESTRA.
 String orchestra is open to students from grades 9-12 who play violin, viola, cello, or string bass.
 The string orchestra rehearses five periods a week.
 Sectionals may take place on alternate 266 days.
-A yearlong commitment is preferred.
-Yearlong course.
+1.0 credit